ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/create-server-hpvsdeploy.md

        memory: 32565
     ```

+   - The `vs_securebuild.yml` that has the configuration details for the virtual server refers to the corresponding sections of the `virtualserver.template.yml` when you run the `hpvs deploy` command.
+For example, the `resourcedefinition: ref` value refers to the `resourcedefinitiontemplate` definition in the template file.
+The `network: ref` value refers to the `networktemplates` definition in  the template file.
+The following is an example of the virtual srever template file.
     Create the configuration yaml file $HOME/hpvs/config/securebuild/demo_securebuild.yml for the instance by referring to the example file $HOME/hpvs/config/securebuild/vs_securebuild.yml.
 The following is an example of a `vs_securebuild.yml` file.
 In this example, the network definition is for an external network.

 ??? example "Example of a Secure Build virtual server configuration file"